 Worse still was the effect it was having on the children, who were witnessing the violent arguments and attacks.

 They decided it was time to help and obtained accommodation, which they named the Refuge.
 The Refuge was was the second of its kind in the country.

 The Refuge was originally intended for just a few families, but by word of mouth more and more families arrived on the doorstep and nobody was ever turned away.

 It soon became clear that the building was not big enough.
 The Trustees then persuaded a local housing association, Princes Park, to fund the first-ever purpose built refuge in the country, which opened its doors in July 1984.

-The Refuge ran successfully for 39 years in total but sadly was unsuccessful in obtaining funding through Liverpool City Council’s tendering process in December 2011.
-At the same time the building was no longer suitable for families due to its shared facilities, this sadly also closed its doors 12th December 2011.
+In total the Refuge ran successfully for 39 years.
+Sadly it was unsuccessful in getting funding through Liverpool City Council’s tendering process.
+At the same time it was found that the building was no longer suitable for families due to its shared facilities.
+The Refuge finally closed its doors in December 2011.

-Although Centre 56 no longer provides Refuge accommodation, it still continues to support families living in Domestic Abuse or crisis situations.
-The Centre runs an Ofsted registered nursery and after school club, whilst also offering support to anyone needing it through its confidence building courses.
+Although Centre 56 no longer provides Refuge accommodation, it still continues to support families living in domestic abuse or crisis situations.

 Today the Centre runs a free Ofsted-registered nursery and after-school club, whilst still offering support to anyone who needs it.
 This is done through advice, peer support and confidence building courses.